Heather & Little

 In terms of printing, the concept proved to be extremely challenging to execute.
 All the printers contacted said the same thing: “we’ve never seen this done before”.
 Flash Reproductions took on the challenge.
 Hours of testing and press approvals later, the final result emerged.
 The identity was expressed in a variety of collateral materials, stationery, stickers, purchase orders.
 The centrepiece of the stationery, the business cards, went through 4 production processes and 5 finishing processes.
 2 different types of paper, duplexed, litho printing, copper foil stamp using “printable” foil, silk screen spot custom “patina” colour UV cured ink, litho black and custom metallic brown on top of foil, copper gilded edges and, finally, hand painting custom “patina” colour on gilded edges.

-Visual Identity, Collateral, Website
+Strategy, Visual Identity, Collateral, Website

 Overdrive Design Limited—Creative, Art Direction, Design and Development